Characters of the Marvel Cinematic Universe: A–L: Ancient One

 The Ancient One (portrayed by Tilda Swinton) is the former Sorcerer Supreme and mentor of Stephen Strange who is killed by Kaecilius.

-In 2023, Bruce Banner time-travels to 2012 where he meets the Ancient One at the Sanctum Sanctorum while looking for the Time Stone.
+An earlier version of the Ancient One is met by a time traveling Bruce Banner at the New York Sanctum while looking for the Time Stone.

-In the comics, the character is a Tibetan man, while the film version is an androgynous Celtic portrayed by Tilda Swinton.
+In the comics, the character is a Tibetan man, while the film version is an androgynous Celtic.
 Swinton's casting was widely criticized as whitewashing.
 Director Scott Derrickson and co-writer C. Robert Cargill wanted to avoid adapting the character as portrayed in the comics, as they felt it was perpetuating Asian Fu Manchu stereotypes from the time period, while also aggravating the Tibetan sovereignty debate.
 Derrickson initially wanted to change the character to an Asian woman, but he felt that this would either invoke the Dragon Lady stereotype or Asian fetishism, depending on the age of the actress.
 He also wanted to avoid the stereotype of a "Western character coming to Asia to learn about being Asian," so he ultimately decided to cast a non-Asian actor in the role.
 Swinton was cast because Derrickson felt that she could play the "domineering, secretive, ethereal, enigmatic, [and] mystical" side of the character.
-Swinton also chose to portray the character as androgynous, though the film uses the pronouns "she" and "her."
+Swinton also chose to portray the character as androgynous, though using female pronouns.
 Derrickson said he was pleased with the diversity of the film's cast, in terms of both gender and ethnicity, but acknowledged that "Asians have been whitewashed and stereotyped in American cinema for over a century and people should be mad or nothing will change.
 What I did was the lesser of two evils, but it is still an evil."
 Looking back at the casting in May 2021, Feige said the studio thought they were being "so smart and so cutting-edge" when they avoided the wise old Asian man stereotype, but the criticism of the casting was a wake-up call that made them realize they could have cast an Asian actor in the role without falling into stereotypes.